ara-software/cvmfs/builders/trunk/README.md

 # builders/trunk

-Build scripts for the trunk version of ARA software.
+Build scripts for the trunk version of the ARA software.

 ## How to build software

 To build the entire ARA software stack, run `build.sh --dest DESTINATION_DIRECTORY` where `DESTINATION_DIRECTORY` is the directory where all the source and build files will be kept.
 There are additional options than can be passed to the script for more detailed installation:

-`build.sh --dest DESTINATION_DIRECTORY --version VERSION` will install the software in `DESTINATION_DIRECTORY/VERSION` (to allow easy code freezing).

 `build.sh --dest DESTINATION_DIRECTORY --dryrun` will perform a dryrun of the installation, creating a bare directory structure without downloading or installing any of the software.